elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Easy.
 * Issues:
   * This step cannot be completed until after the enclosure is in place, following [Part 2 Step 10](#part-2--10-installing-the-support-brackets).
-  * The assembly instructions do not specify which cable goes in which port, so I used blue painter's tape to label one.
+  * The assembly instructions do not specify which cable goes in which port.
+This wiring data has now been compiled in [Part 2 Step 02](#part-2--step-2-checking-the-controller-wiring).
   * I encountered a relatively serious problem with the main button.
 The button triggered the click action while turning to scroll through options lists.
 I removed the plastic cover from the button and have been using the metal knob underneath.  //TODO: replace the button and contact customer support if the problem persists.
 <center>
 <table>